 The south’s newest contemporary yarnery and haberdashery, My Yarnery, opened its bricks and mortar store in September 2016 with its click ‘n’ collect and e-commerce site following a month later.
-Now, just over a year in, this flourishing business is proving to be a popular success both in the local community as well as achieving global reach with its online store.
+Now, two years in, this flourishing business is proving to be a popular success both in the local community as well as achieving global reach with its online store.

 My Yarnery was born from the long-held dream of sisters-in-law Elizabeth Ann Eacott and Elizabeth Jane Eacott (aka Lizzie & Lizzie).
 Both ladies share a passion for knitting, crochet and all things yarn related, and wanted to introduce a love of hand knitwear to a younger market whilst supplying a spectacular range for every aficionado in the world of yarn.